• Skip to primary navigation

 Notes

 • I recommend using freshly shredded cheese from a block, not pre-shredded bagged cheese.
-Pre-shredded cheeses are coated in anti-clumping powders that will make your soup grainy when melted.
+Pre-shredded cheeses are coated in anti-clumping powders that can make your soup grainy when melted.

 • Half & half can be substituted with whole milk for a slightly thinner soup.